NeLLi-team/gvclass/README.md

 ## License and contact

-BSD 3-Clause (see `LICENCE`).
+Non-commercial use only (see `LICENCE`).
 Report issues at https://github.com/NeLLi-team/gvclass/issues or contact fschulz@lbl.gov.